observablehq/plot/README.md

 * *scale*.**inset** - inset the default range by the specified amount in pixels
 * *scale*.**round** - round the output value to the nearest integer (whole pixel)

-The *scale*.inset option is useful in ensure that marks are drawn entirely within the chart area.
-For example, in a scatterplot with a Plot.dot with the default radius of 3 pixels, an inset of 5 pixels will prevent the dots from overlapping with the axes.
+The *scale*.inset option can provide “breathing room” to separate marks from axes or the plot’s edge.
+For example, in a scatterplot with a Plot.dot with the default 3-pixel radius and 1.5-pixel stroke width, an inset of 5 pixels prevents dots from overlapping with the axes.
 The *scale*.round option is useful for crisp edges by rounding to the nearest pixel boundary.

-In addition to the generic *ordinal* scale type, which requires an explicit output range value for each input domain value, Plot supports special scale types for encoding ordinal data as position:
+In addition to the generic *ordinal* scale type, which requires an explicit output range value for each input domain value, Plot supports special *point* and *band* scale types for encoding ordinal data as position.
+These scale types accept a [*min*, *max*] range similar to quantitiatve scales, but divide this continuous interval into discrete points or bands based on the number of values in (the cardinality of) the domain.

-* *point* - map a discrete domain to a continuous range
-* *band* - map a discrete domain to a continuous range

 If the associated mark has a zero width along the ordinal dimension, such as a dot, rule, or tick, then use a *point* scale; otherwise, say for a bar, use a *bar* scale.
 In the image below, the top *x*-scale is a *point* scale while the bottom *x*-scale is a *band* scale; see [Plot: Scales](https://observablehq.com/@data-workflows/plot-scales) for an interactive version.

 <img src="./img/point-band.png" width="640" height="144" alt="point and band scales">